iamendee/mywebsite/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Educational Statistics and Research Method
+  - course: PhD Candidate in Educational Statistics and Research Method
     institution: University of Arkansas
-    year: 2022 (expected)

   - course: MSc in Statistics
     institution: Montana State University
     year: 2018